Shafi Imam Rumi: Bangladesh Liberation War

 During the early months of the war, Rumi repeatedly sought his mother's permission to attend the war.
-She finally agreed on 19 April.
+She finally agreed on 19 April 1971.
 On 2 May, Rumi made his first attempt to cross the border into India, but had to return due to unfavorable conditions.
-He succeeded on his second attempt, and received military training at Melaghar in Agartala, under Sector 2.
+He succeeded on his second attempt and received military training at Melaghar in Agartala, under Sector 2.
 This sector was overall supervised by Khaled Mosharraf and A.T.M.
 Haider.

 After completing his training, Rumi returned to Dhaka to join the Crack Platoon, a guerrilla unit that conducted operations against the Pakistan Army.
 One of his primary missions was to bomb the Siddhirganj Power Station.
 He participated in several hit-and-run attacks, including an assault on police guards outside a house on Dhanmondi Road 18, which led to his capture, detention, and eventual execution.

 During the Dhanmondi operation, Rumi and his comrades ambushed Pakistani forces from the rear window of a black Morris Oxford, killing several soldiers before successfully escaping.
 The operation was applauded by local residents.

 Arrest by Pakistan Army and aftermath

-After his operation, Rumi became an icon to his fellow warriors.
+After his operation, Rumi became an icon to his fellow soldiers.
 On the night of 29 August, he stayed at home—unaware that the Pakistan Army had obtained information about the guerrilla fighters from an unknown source.
 That night, soldiers led by Captain Quayyum arrested Rumi, his father, younger brother, and a cousin.

 They were first taken to the intersection of Mirpur Road and Elephant Road, where intelligence officers identified them by shining headlights on their faces.
 Rumi was singled out and placed in a military vehicle, while Sharif and the other detained family members were made to follow in their own car.
 Despite being captive, Sharif was ordered to drive and follow the military convoy.
 He was accompanied by two armed military personnel.

-In detention, Rumi later told his father that in that vehicle he was taken in was filled with fellow freedom fighters—many of whom had fought alongside him just days before.
+In detention, Rumi later told his father that the vehicle he was taken in was filled with fellow freedom fighters—many of whom had fought alongside him just days before.
 From Elephant Road they were taken to Ramna Police Station for further identification and then taken to Dhaka Cantonment.
 Once again, Sharif was forced to drive as part of the convoy.

 At the cantonment, Rumi and his comrades endured brutal torture.
 They were confined in a small room, possibly inside or near a hostel, where they met other prisoners, including the artist Altaf Mahmud and freedom fighters Azad and Jewel.
 Speaking to his father, Rumi revealed that the army was already aware of his operations, and that it wouldn't matter if they confessed or not.
 He urged Sharif and Jami to maintain that their family had no knowledge of his activities.